 \subsection{Objective evaluation}

 We first evaluate music similarity using the ground-truth audio from the EmoMV-C dataset.
 Although the ground truth is not in MIDI, all methods generate MIDI outputs that are synthesized to audio, enabling a fair comparison in the audio domain.
 We evaluate the Kullback-Leibler Divergence (KL) between the labels of generated and ground-truth music, calculated using a pretrained music tagging model~\cite{harmoniccnn}.
 This measures how closely the distribution of semantic tags in the generated music matches that of the ground-truth.
-We avoid using Fréchet Audio Distance, as it compares overall audio distributions suited for unconditional generation~\cite{fad}, whereas video-based music generation requires per-sample evaluation to assess alignment with each video's unique content.
+We avoid the commonly used Fréchet Audio Distance, as it compares overall audio distributions suited for unconditional generation~\cite{fad}, whereas video-based music generation requires per-sample evaluation to assess alignment with each video's unique content.

 We additionally evaluate temporal audio-video alignment (AV-Align) score, which is the Intersection-over-Union between video and audio peaks~\cite{avalign}, using both EmoMV-C and Ads datasets.
 Video peaks are detected from the mean optical flow magnitude~\cite{flow}, while audio peaks correspond to audio onsets~\cite{onsets}.
-We report AV-Align scores using windows of one video frame (33.4 ms at 30 FPS) and one second.
-Each window is applied to detect local peaks in both video and audio and then used to match peaks within the same temporal range to assess alignment. {As an internal evaluation, we additionally report the alignment between the generated MIDI chords (specifically the \texttt{CHORD} token) and video scene cuts using the same 33.3~ms and 1~s windows.
+We calculate AV-Align scores at two temporal resolutions (windows): one video frame (33.3 ms at 30 FPS) and one second.
+For each window, local peaks in both video and audio are detected and matched within the same temporal range to assess alignment. {As an internal evaluation, we additionally report the alignment between the generated MIDI chords (specifically the \texttt{CHORD} token) and video scene cuts using the same 33.3~ms and 1~s windows.
 As baseline methods lack an explicit boundary-matching architecture, these alignment scores are reported exclusively for EMSYNC to validate the effectiveness of its temporal conditioning mechanism.} Finally, we report the average runtime for each model when generating music for a one-minute video, including model initialization, {video analysis, and music generation}.